soarexs/next-cart/README.md

 Hi there! <br>
-Here I made a project where it receives orders and sorts them by due date, the one closest to the due date will be at the top. :)
+Here I made a project where it receives orders and sorts them by due date, the one closest to the due date will be at the top. :) <a href="https://next-cart-omega.vercel.app/">NextCart</a>

 stacks used: <br><br>
 [![My Skills](https://skills.thijs.gg/icons?i=react,next,typescript,js)](https://skills.thijs.gg)